Transaminases are enzymes essential to liver cells.

 What are transaminases?

-Transaminases are enzymes found specifically in the liver, vascular blood vessels, and striated or cardiac muscle.
+Transaminases are enzymes found specifically in the liver, vascular blood vessels, and cardiac muscles.

 Liver enzymes test